Styling Radio Buttons A CSS Solution

-Radio inputs are one of those input types that are notoriously difficult to style because we don't have a whole lot of control over the native input.
-Let's explore 2 different pure CSS options we can use to achieve the desired results.
+Radio inputs are one of those input types that are notoriously difficult to style because we don't have a whole lot of control over the style of the native input.
+Let's explore 2 different pure CSS options we can take.

 Accent Color Property